Fire & Ice 2018

 Get Cozy Indoors:

 The Mill is filled with artistic wonders, activity, and classes, open to the public from 10am on Saturday and Sunday.
 Meet artists in their studios, try your hand at encaustic painting in The Hive, sign-up for a group class with Mark Grice or a Mandala workshop with CJ Shelton, listen to stories with the Caledon Public Library, or visit the galleries.
 On the main floor: in Headwaters Arts, Synergy, a collaboration collection of works by regional artists, and in the Noodle Gallery, Essential Reflections, stunning photography-based works by three contemporary artists (opening reception Sunday, 1-4pm).
-In the Pond Gallery, Toronto artist Ryan Pechnik exhibits a contemporary art installation of ice and ink.
+In the Pond Gallery, Toronto artist Ryan Pechnick exhibits a contemporary art installation of ice and ink.
+Enjoy music by Tragedy Ann, and Lou Pinto on Saturday and Sunday afternoon.

 Saturday the 20th is also the 9th annual Alton Millpond Hockey Classic, from 8am-4:00pm.
 Watch as teams raise funds for the Millpond Rehabilitation Project and compete for the Millpond Cup, joined by Toronto Maple Leaf alumnus Gary Leeman.
 The Hot Stove Lounge returns from 6-11pm, featuring the Leafs at the Sens on the big screen in the Millrace room, with pub food, a cash bar, 50/50 prizes and a silent auction.
 Tickets for the Hot Stove Lounge are $25, available at Gourmandissimo Cafe in the Mill, or from email@example.com - a few tickets are still available.
 Over the past 8 years, sponsors and participants have raised more than $70,000 towards the Alton Millpond Rehabilitation Project.